niolabs/docs/docs/running-nio/README.md

 > NIOPORT is set in your project's nio.conf file under the [user_defined] section

 ---
+## Windows - Create a desktop shortcut
+- Right click on the Windows Desktop, and select `New > Shortcut`
+- Enter the absolute path to the `niod` executable to `Location`.
+If you are using a [virtual environment](/deployment/best-practices/) (highly recommended), `niod.exe` will be inside the environment's `Scripts\` folder.
+- Enter a `Name` for the shortcut, for example the name of your project.
+- Find the newly created shortcut on your desktop, right click it, and select `Properties`.
+- Enter the absolute path to your project to `Start in:`.
+- Click `Apply`.
+Your shortcut is ready to be used, and can be pinned to the Start Menu or Taskbar.
+- Closing the spawned terminal window will terminate the nio process.

+---
 ## `nio.env` is obsolete

 nio Binaries released after January 26, 2018, no longer use the `nio.env` file for user-defined variables.
 Instead, all of these variables are located under the `[user_defined]` section of `nio.conf`.